klyte45/CS2-EuisToolkit/README.md

     "@klyte45/euis-components": "file:../_replacements/euis-components/",
 ```

-The `euis-components` folder will receive new components in the future, as well will try to follow the game UI news.
+As the `euis-components` folder will receive new components in the future, I recommend that you create your own version of this repository since some refactoring can be done at any time.
+So you can prepare your projects if a breaking change get done in the future.